Deep Multi-view Depth Estimation with Predicted Uncertainty: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we introduced a multi-view depth estimation approach that computes the dense depths as well as their uncertainty for an image.
-Specifically, pixels tracked by dense optical flow are triangulated and provided to our proposed depth refinement network (DRN) to further improve depth accuracy.
+In this paper, we introduced an algorithm that employs multiple image to compute the dense depth representation of scene with the corresponding uncertainty.
+Specifically, pixels tracked by dense optical flow are triangulated and provided to a depth refinement network (DRN) that further improves depth-estimation accuracy.
 To do so, the DRN first extracts deep features from the inputs and then performs a neural least-squares optimization within its iterative refinement module.
-In addition to the depth estimates, their corresponding uncertainty is predicted which is shown experimentally to be highly correlated to the actual errors.
-In our future work, we will employ the uncertainty for measurement selection on global 3D scene reconstruction.
+In addition to the depth estimates, their corresponding uncertainty is predicted which is shown experimentally to be highly correlated with the actual depth errors.
+As part of our future work, we plan to employ the estimated uncertainty for selecting the depth measurement to be used in global 3D scene reconstruction.